At First Sight (1999 film)

 At First Sight is a 1999 American romantic drama film directed by Irwin Winkler and starring Val Kilmer and Mira Sorvino.
-It is based on the essay "To See and Not See" in neurologist Oliver Sacks' 1995 book An Anthropologist on Mars and inspired by the true life story of Shirl Jennings.
+It is based on the essay "To See and Not See" in neurologist Oliver Sacks's 1995 book An Anthropologist on Mars and inspired by the true life story of Shirl Jennings.
 The film was written by Steve Levitt.

 Plot

-Amy Benic (Mira Sorvino) takes a vacation at a spa outside New York City.
-Virgil Adamson (Val Kilmer) is a masseur at the spa and gives Amy a massage.
+Amy Benic takes a vacation at a spa outside New York City.
+Virgil Adamson is a masseur at the spa and gives Amy a massage.
 Amy inexplicably cries and Virgil comforts her.
 While complimenting Virgil on the massage, Amy realizes that Virgil is blind.
 Virgil asks her out, and the two eventually begin a relationship.

-Virgil lives alone, though his over-protective sister Jennie (Kelly McGillis) lives next door and takes care of him.
+Virgil lives alone, though his over-protective sister Jennie lives next door and takes care of him.
 Virgil reveals that he went blind when he was three and that the last thing he saw was something fluffy.
 While researching Virgil's condition, Amy learns of Doctor Charles Aaron, a specialist in eye treatment who suggests to Virgil that, with surgery, he could restore his sight.
 Virgil angrily refuses.
 Jennie reveals that their father left the family after putting Virgil through several kinds of treatments in order to restore his sight.

 Virgil eventually decides he will give the operation a try.
 It is a success, but after Virgil regains sight, he becomes confused and disoriented, unable to perceive light and distance.
-Dr. Aaron suggests that he should visit Phil Webster (Nathan Lane), a visual physiotherapist.
+Dr. Aaron suggests that he should visit Phil Webster, a visual physiotherapist.
 Webster in turn suggests that Virgil needs to learn everything from scratch himself, through experience.

 Virgil and Amy begin living in New York City.
 The pair begin drifting apart, as Virgil finds it hard to decipher the look on Amy's face at times.
 Amy finds herself constantly having to explain basic things to Virgil.
 While at a party, Virgil walks into a glass pane due to his poor perception.

 Virgil's father sees him on television and arranges a reunion; Virgil goes to his father's workplace, but decides at the last minute that he cannot face him yet.

 On one of the regular visits with Webster, they engage in a deep conversation, where Webster notes that instead of just "seeing", Virgil should "look"; there are a lot of things that sight alone cannot solve.
 Virgil confesses that he and Amy are drifting apart, but insists that Amy is the most important thing in his life.